GUOkekkk/awesome_AGI4Robotics/README.md

 and, if necessary, integrate all these skills in completion of any given goal.
 Other important capabilities include:
 - input as the ability to sense (e.g. see, hear, etc.), and
-- output as the ability to act (e.g. move and manipulate objects, change location to explore, etc.) in environments where the above are possible.[18]
-This includes the ability to detect and respond to hazard.[19]
+- output as the ability to act (e.g. move and manipulate objects, change location to explore, etc.) in environments where the above are possible.
+This includes the ability to detect and respond to hazard.
 Many interdisciplinary approaches to intelligence (e.g. cognitive science, computational intelligence, and decision making) consider additional traits such as imagination (taken as the ability to form mental images and concepts that were not programmed in) and autonomy.

 ## Common AGI Model
 #### GPT